 Before we start, let’s clarify some things.

-systemd’s Timers are units (the simplest form of a systemd files) that can describe when and if a unit service should or must run, based on real time or relative time.
+systemd’s Timers are units.
+Units are the simplest form of systemd files.
+Units are describing “when and if” a unit service “should or must” run, based on real or relative time.

 $ systemctl list-timers

-I will use, /usr/local/bin as the directory for my custom scripts, as this directory is on PATH enviroment variable and i can run the scripts from everywhere.
+I’ll use the /usr/local/bin directory to store my custom scripts, as this directory is in the PATH enviroment variable and I can run these scripts from anywhere.

 Part One: The Script

 As an example, the script will mount some volumes after boot time.

 # chmod +x /usr/local/bin/mount.volumes.sh

 You can run this script, once or twice to see if everything goes as planned.